 Make sure you’ve met writing, reading and math placement requirements and prerequisites or you will not be able to register for the following courses:

 - All core courses

 The credit/no-credit option enables you to enroll in courses without affecting your overall GPA.
 One elective course per semester can be taken under this option.
 You must apply for the option by the third Friday after the first day of instruction.
-Credit/no-credit option forms (PDF) are available at the Office of Admissions and the Registrar and may be turned in there.
+Credit/no-credit option forms are available online at www.uaf.edu/reg/forms/credit_nocredit.pdf or at the Office of Admissions and the Registrar and may be turned in there.

 If you are a student in good standing and register for more than 18 undergraduate credits, you must have a GPA of 3.0 or higher and written overload approval from your academic advisor.

 - Location: 2175 University Ave. (corner of University Avenue and Davis Road.)

 eLearning & Distance Education offers more than 250 courses in 45 disciplines.
 Additionally, eLearning offers degrees and certificates completely online (http://elearning.uaf.edu/degrees/). eLearning courses follow all university calendars and deadlines and must be completed within the semester time frame.
 For a complete listing of eLearning courses, visit our website.

 How to register for eLearning & Distance Education courses